vfarcic/devops24/manuscript/01-sts.md

 ## Using StatefulSets To Run Stateful Applications At Scale

 Let's see whether we can solve the problem with PersistentVolumes through a StatefulSet.
-We'll need each instance of a MongoDB to get its own volume.
+As a reminder, we'll need each instance of a MongoDB to get its own volume.

 The updated definition is in the `sts/go-demo-3-sts.yml` file.